How much money do you lose selling a home as-is In North Carolina

 Are there benefits to selling my home without making repairs?

-Yes, selling without repairs saves time and money upfront.
-It eliminates the hassle of renovations and attracts investors or those looking for rental properties, speeding up the sale.
+Yes, selling as is allows for saving time and money in the short term by avoiding the hassle of renovations and drawing interest from investors or prospective buyers of rental properties, thereby accelerating the sale.

 What is the process to sell a house “as is” in North Carolina?